 First you need to come up with a story, something unique that can grab readers (and agents) in an elevator pitch of 15 words or less.
 Yes, you’ll need to write that elevator pitch and synopsis, but first the book…

-You write all the scenes for your book, around a hundred.
+-You write all the scenes for your book, all of them, around a hundred.
 You ensure that each scene has a dramatic arc and an emotional arc and that the pacing is right–not too slow, not too rushed.

 Revise Your Book